Red Velvet White Chocolate Chip Cookies

-I found this recipe at Cooking Classy although I’ve made a number of changes to her second version of this cookie.
+I’ve made numerous changes to the original version of this cookie.
 As I’ve stated multiple times before, I’m not into flat cookies.
 As a general rule for cookies, the flour ingredients have to be twice the amount of sugar in a recipe or the cookies will flatten.
 You need the bulk of the flour to enable the cookies to hold their shape and not flatten out too much all over the pan during baking.

-I only had one disappointment with this cookie.
+The first time I made these cookies, I only had one disappointment with this cookie.
 The tips of the white chocolate chips browned.
 My cookies did not cook in 8-9 minutes at 375 as this recipe stated.
 Mine took over 13 minutes.
 To fix this problem, I recommend you remove the cookies from the oven after 11-12 minutes at the most–even if the cookies are not completely cooked through or the tops of the white chocolate chips will start browning and make the cookie less attractive.

-This is a marvelous cookie for Valentine’s Day.
+This is a marvelous cookie for Valentine’s Day or other holiday celebrations and special occasions.
 I highly recommend you try it sometime–just watch your time very carefully.
 If you’re looking for a fabulous treat, consider giving Red Velvet White Chocolate Chip Cookies a try.
-These are so easy you can make them anytime–there doesn’t even have to be a special occasion!
+These are so easy to prepare, you can make them anytime–there doesn’t even have to be a special occasion!

-These cookies have great texture–chewy and crunchy at the same time.
+These cookies have great texture–chewy and crunchy at the same time

 Here’s what I did.

 Soften butter in large mixing bowl.
 Add Crisco shortening, sugar, eggs, vanilla, white vinegar, cocoa powder, cornstarch, baking soda, salt and red food coloring.